csmunuku/file_hashes/README.md

 ```

 #### NOTES:
-I have used sha256 for finding the hashing.
+*  for Python3 script, I have used sha256 for finding the hashing.
 We can probably look at other hashing algorithms which might be faster in calculating the hashes for improved speed.
+*  For the bash script, just used cksum, we can probably use one of Secure Hash Algorithms (SHA) including SHA1, SHA256 and SHA512